PaulD-LeWagon/rails-the-stoic-journal/README.md

 ### Features to Implement:

-x Change the thumbs-up icon to a tick. x Add spacing between tasks. x Remove the # from the numbers on tasks and make the priority numbers bolder.
+- Change the thumbs-up icon to a tick. [complete]
+- Add spacing between tasks. [complete]
+- Remove the # from the numbers on tasks and make the priority numbers bolder. [complete]
 - Display the active/completed status or send completed tasks to a dedicated page.
+- Implement Daily Log.
+- Implement Weekly Log.
+- Implement Monthly Log.
+- Implement Future Log.
+- Add Stoic Philosophy info.
+(What it is and examples of stoic exercises)
+- Redesign the 'Profile Page'
+- Research AI capabilities.

 [comment]: <> ("This is a comment(Can u see me?)")